Last updated: February 18, 2025

 Why We Chose It

-These bibs are built to last a lifetime and as long as you’re not too hard on them, they should.
+These bibs are built to last a lifetime and as long as youโre not too hard on them, they should.

-Another thing that I love to see is more manufacturers including the floatation feature in their bibs.
-This is a life saving feature that I wouldn’t feel comfortable on the ice without.
+Another thing that I love to see is more manufacturers including the flotation feature in their bibs.
+This is a lifesaving feature that I wouldnโt feel comfortable on the ice without.
+That said, donโt get too gutsy thinking itโll be okay if you fall in.

 These bibs come with a ton of pockets too.
-There are fleece-lined pockets with hand warmers, chest pockets, two large leg pockets, and a smartphone holder.
+You get fleece-lined pockets with hand warmers, chest pockets, two large leg pockets, and a waterproof smartphone holder.
+Thereโs plenty of room for you to put the lures and tackle you plan on using right away.

 Overall, these are definitely one of the best ice fishing bibs for many different reasons.
 I highly recommend giving them a more thorough look.
+If you can find them in stock, that is.

 Striker Ice Prism